vickiebonnie/EXPLORING-KEY-FACTORS-BEHIND-LIFE-INSURANCE-POLICY-LAPSES-AND-WHAT-INSURERS-CAN-DO-TO-PREVENT-IT/README.md

 This project investigates why so many people let their life insurance policies lapse and what insurers can do to reduce it.
 Using a real dataset and exploratory data analysis in R, I identified key trends and proposed data-driven, real-world solutions

-# Business Context
+# 💡 Business Context

-Life insurance is a safety net but when people stop paying their premiums, both they and the insurer lose out.
+Life insurance is more than a financial product.it’s a safety net for families.

-By understanding which customers are more likely to lapse and why, insurers can design better products and communication strategies to keep people protected and maintain their customer base.
+When policies lapse:

+•	Customers lose critical financial protection.

+•	Insurers lose revenue and customer trust.

 This analysis focused on three main questions: